Bushra2711/Retail-Outlet-Product-Demand-Forecasting/PROJECT_LOG.md

-# Retail Product Demand Forecasting System
+# Forecasting System - Project Demand of Products at a Retail Outlet Based on Historical Data

 ## Project Objective and Brief